-While the two school rating systems used most by Realtors-GreatSchools.org and Niche.com-have elements of subjectivity to them, state data is a key component in determining ratings.
+While the two school rating systems used most by Realtors-GreatSchools.org and Niche. com-have elements of subjectivity to them, state data is a key component in determining ratings.
 GreatSchools indicates that 81 percent of SPS schools are rated at or above the state average, and 86 percent of SPS schools have students who are making as much or more progress than their peers at other schools in the state.
 Niche gives SPS an overall rating of A- with the highest ratings being given for teachers, diversity and college prep.

-SPS is racially and ethnically diverse, and the

-district has a longstanding commitment to racial equity and educational justice.
+SPS is racially and ethnically diverse, and the district has a longstanding and strong commitment to racial equity and educational justice.
 This is articulated in Seattle Excellence, the district's 2019-2024 strategic plan: "Seattle Excellence focuses on four priorities to eliminate opportunity gaps and to ensure every student will receive a high-quality, world-class education."

-Although nearly 79 percent of students speak only English at home, the district serves students from 162 language backgrounds.
-The top five non-English languages are Amharic, Cantonese, Somali, Spanish and Vietnamese.
-On its "about" webpage, SPS reports that students identify as 45.9 percent white, 14.3 percent Black, 13.9 percent Hispanic or Latino, 12.8 percent multiracial, 12.2 percent Asian, 0.5 percent Pacific Island, and 0.4 percent Native American.
-According to the National Center for Education Statistics, 9 percent of families in the SPS community have incomes below the poverty line and about 12 percent receive Food Stamp/SNAP benefits.
+Although nearly 79 percent of the students speak only English at home, the district serves students from 162 language backgrounds, and the top five non-English languages are Amharic, Cantonese, Somali, Spanish and Vietnamese.
+According to the National Center for Education Statistics, 63 percent of SPS students are white, 16 percent are Asian, 7 percent are Black and 7 percent are Hispanic or Latino.
+Nine percent of students are from families whose income is below the poverty line, and about 12 percent of students received Food Stamp/SNAP benefits.